scuzzydude/asimov/asimov.md

 When the originating Scoot fails, the SSPE has responsibility of disposition.
 The SSPE can't sell the property.
 It can scrap the property, and the proceeds may be used in the responsibility domain to preserve or support some other property the SSPE holds.
 It can repurpose the property to other Scoot or to some other legitimate public good.

 SSPE are statis organizations for property.
 I referred to digital statis earlier keeping a scoot-chain contents alive in cold storage for the future as digital stone.
-SSPE are statis for physical property -- making sure that property that has been formerly declared a public good remains so.
+SSPE are statis for physical property.
+SSPEs ensure that property that has been declared a public good remains a public good.

-A clear lesson history has taught us in this milleniumn is that planes are potential weapons of mass destruction.
+A clear lesson history has taught us in this millennium is that planes are potential weapons of mass destruction.
 Giving a plane to humanity is a huge gesture and will strengthen the foundation of The Foundation.
-Every national government has domain in the ownership and operations of airplanes, since planes can cross borders with ease, have domain in the usage and care of any plane that has the potential to fly.
+Every national government has domain in the ownership and operation of airplanes, as planes can cross borders with ease.
 SSPE have the job of maintaining compliance in both the legal property domains and the responsibility domain.

-The Rockets have a team plane.[^111] This is and expensive property, but useful for the team.
+The Rockets have a team plane.[^110] This is and expensive property, but useful for the team.
 Prior to Rockets conversion to Scoot, we could sell the plane to a commercial operator who'd lease it back to the team for most of the plane's expected useful lifetime and use the proceeds to fund the general operation of the organization.

 It might make sense to Scoot it as property.
 A SSPE would hold title, the team would continue to use the plane, and when it's reached the end of usefulness for the team, the SSPE could salvage it for parts Alternately, the scoot(84) could recommend that the plane is transferred to a humanitarian relief Scoot the Rockets SOT was committed to.

 It may seem silly, but everything the Rockets buys as a team is property and needs to be accounted for as property never to be sold.
 SPE becomes the buyer of all durable goods.
 Practice balls for NBA teams wear out, and I'm sure the Rockets don't have a guy selling them on Ebay, they probably donate them.
-The SPE ensures that they go to an equitable source.
+The SSPE ensures that they go to an equitable source.

 Genuine NBA used practice balls are given away to kids at a middle school.
 One of the kids sells his ball on Ebay.
 That is leakage in the system.
 Is it a problem?
 Not worth worrying about.